open-telemetry/oteps/text/0187-data-classification.md

 - Classification based routing
   - An exporter can only with certain set of classifications

-Thinking more broadly, it would mean that Open Telemetry could easily extend to support analytical based telemetry on user interactions while adhering to data regulation or organisational policies.
+Thinking more broadly, it would mean that OpenTelemetry could easily extend to support analytical based telemetry on user interactions while adhering to data regulation or organisational policies.